hasali19/zenith/doc/client-flutter/installation.md

 ### Updates

 Windows should keep the app up to date automatically.
-Windows will check for updates when the app is started, and install any available updates the next time the app is launched.
+The system will check for updates when the app is started, and install any available updates the next time the app is launched.